Sorghum × almum Parodi

 Not normally subjected to fires.

-Planted with seed sown into (5–7 kg/ha) or onto (20 kg/ha) arable seedbed.
+Sown at 5‒7 kg/ha into covered furrows or at 20 kg/ha broadcast onto a prepared seedbed.
 Also sown at light seed rates (<5 kg/ha) with other grasses into ash after clearing bush, or after blade ploughing shrubby regrowth.
 Large seed germinates and establishes vigorously.
 S. halepense should not be sown at all.

-S. × almum and perennial Sorghum hybrids are fertility-demanding and are mostly grown only on fertile soils where little extra fertiliser is required.
+S. × almum and perennial Sorghum hybrids are fertility-demanding and are mostly grown only on fertile soils where little extra fertilizer is required.

 Can spread from seed dropping onto suitable arable land, and to a lesser extent by rhizome.

 S. halepense is a serious environmental weed and weed of cultivation over a wide latitudinal range around the world.
-Sale of seed of S. x almum has been restricted for fear of reversion to the rhizomatous parent, S. halepense.
+Sale of seed of S. × almum has been restricted for fear of reversion to the rhizomatous parent, S. halepense.
 Likewise, seed of cv.
 Silk has been restricted in some states of Australia for fear of contamination with seed of rhizomatous S. halepense which is similar in appearance to that of cv.
 Silk.